CalibtOS/asdf/README.md

 # Conway's Game of Life

 This repository contains a responsive implementation of Conway's Game of Life that can be hosted using GitHub Pages.
 The game runs entirely client side and requires no additional dependencies.
-The interface adapts to mobile screens and supports saving/loading patterns.
+The interface adapts to mobile screens, follows your system color scheme, and supports saving/loading patterns.

 ## Running locally